How GSI works with OM-ers and OM Fields

 If an OM Field wishes to have a business to (a) generate income which can support the field, missionaries, and mission endeavours; and (b) provide opportunities for evangelism and discipleship among the least reached, GSI can:

 - Provide business consultancy services to help you explore options

 - Work with you on your business plan

 - Help fund the business (see "How GSI Funds" below)

 - Arrange for business coaching

-If global south OM-ers wish to run small business-as-discipleship projects to (a) support their families and contribute to mission; and (b) provide opportunities for evangelism and discipleship among the least reached, GSI can work with their fields to:
+If global south OM-ers wish to run a small business-as-discipleship to (a) support their families and contribute to mission; and (b) provide opportunities for evangelism and discipleship among the least reached, GSI can work with their fields to:

 - Provide training on how to run small businesses-as-discipleship